facebookincubator/spectrum/docs/faq.md

 title: FAQ
 ---

-If you have identified a common question and answer that should be featured here, please do not hesitate to create an issue or pull-request.
+If you have identified a common question and answer that should be featured here, please do not hesitate to create an issue or pull request.

 ### Why is Spectrum's version number 0.9.0?
 Is it ready to use?

 We decided to launch with version number 0.9.0 to allow us to incorporate early feedback by the community before finalizing the API.
 This is also because we are using a different [build tool](https://buckbuild.com/) internally.
-We aim to reach 1.0.0 before the end of year 2018.
+We aim to reach 1.0.0 before the end of the year 2018.

 ### How do I reduce the APK size impact of Spectrum on Android?